wieldphysics/wield-lab-doc/docs/iirrational/quickstart_v2.rst

 ==========

 .. currentmodule:: IIRrational
-.. currentmodule:: wavestate.iirrational.v2
+.. currentmodule:: wield.iirrational.v2

-:ref:`Install wavestate.iirrational <install>` as a first step.
+:ref:`Install wield.iirrational <install>` as a first step.
 Either the command line form or the python function from pip

 The calling convention of the data2filter function can be viewed fully from